dtm-labs/en.dtm.pub/docs/app/cache.md

 #### Tag as Deleted Method
 The "Tag as Deleted" method implemented by [dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) described earlier is also a delete method, but it completely solves the problem of cache miss in the delete cache, and the collateral problems.
 1. The cache breakdown problem: in the tag-as-deleted method, if the data in the cache does not exist, then this data in the cache is locked, thus avoiding multiple requests hitting the back-end database.
-2. The above problems of large numbers of requests taking 3s to return data, and timed polling, also do not exist in delayed deletion, as when hot data is taged as deleted, the old version of the data is still in the cache and will be returned immediately, without waiting.
+2. The above problems of large numbers of requests taking 3s to return data, and timed polling, also do not exist in delayed deletion, as when hot data is tagged as deleted, the old version of the data is still in the cache and will be returned immediately, without waiting.

 Let's see how the tag-as-deleted method performs for different data access frequencies.
 1. Hotspot data, 1K qps, calculation cost 5ms: the tag-as-deleted method will return expired data in about 5~8ms, while updating the DB first and then the cache will also return expired data in about 0~3ms because it takes time to update the cache, so there is not much difference between the two.
 2. Hot data, 1K qps, calculation cost 3s: at this time tag-as-deleted method, in about 3s of time, will return expired data.
-It is usually better behaviour to return old data than to wait 3s for the data to be returned.
+It is usually better behavior to return old data than to wait 3s for the data to be returned.
-3. Normal data, 50 qps, calculation cost 1s: when the behaviour of the tag-as-deleted method is analysed, the result is similar to 2, no problems.
+3. Normal data, 50 qps, calculation cost 1s: when the behavior of the tag-as-deleted method is analyzed, the result is similar to 2, no problems.
-4. Low-frequency data, accessed once every 5 seconds, calculation cost 3s: when the behaviour of the tag-as-deleted method is essentially the same as the delete-cache policy, no problems
+4. Low-frequency data, accessed once every 5 seconds, calculation cost 3s: when the behavior of the tag-as-deleted method is essentially the same as the delete-cache policy, no problems
 5. Cold data, accessed once every 10 minutes: The tag-as-deleted method and the delete cache policy is basically the same, except that the data is kept for 10s longer than the delete cache method, which does not take up much space, no problem

 There is an extreme case where there is no data in the cache and suddenly a large number of requests arrive, a scenario which is not friendly to the update cache method, the delete cache method, or the tag-as-deleted method.
 This is a scenario that developers need to avoid, and needs to be resolved by warming up the cache, rather than throwing it to the caching system directly.
-Of course, the tag-as-deleted method does not perform any less well than any other solution as it already minimises the amount of requests hitting the database.
+Of course, the tag-as-deleted method does not perform any less well than any other solution as it already minimizes the amount of requests hitting the database.

 ## Anti-penetration and Anti-avalanche
 [dtm-labs/rockscache](https://github.com/dtm-labs/rockscache) also implements anti-penetration and anti-avalanche.

 Cache penetration is when data that is not available in either the cache or the database is requested in large numbers.
-Since the data does not exist, the cache does not exist either and all requests are directed to the database. rockscache can set `EmptyExipire` to set the cache time for empty results, if set to 0, then no empty data is cached and anti-penetration is turned off.
+Since the data does not exist, the cache does not exist either and all requests are directed to the database. rockscache can set `EmptyExpire` to set the cache time for empty results, if set to 0, then no empty data is cached and anti-penetration is turned off.

 A cache avalanche is when there is a large amount of data in the cache, all of which expires at the same point of time, or within a short period of time, and when requests come in with no data in the cache, they will all request the database, which will cause a sudden increase in pressure on the database, which will go down if it can't cope. rockscache can set `RandomExpireAdjustment` to add a random value to the expiry time to avoid simultaneous expiration.